luccasr73/firebase-cloud-functions-samples/admin-functions/README.md

 # admin-functions

-Create, delete and list all users
+Create, delete and list all users on client side using admin sdk

 ### Using firestore trigger